Motocross Stretches and Flexibility Exercises

 Motocross stretching exercises to improve your performance and do away with motocross injuries for good.

-It was also during the 1960s that Japanese bike manufacturers began their race for supremacy in the racing world.
-Suzuki dominated the 1970 competitions, and added new fuel to the fire by sponsoring one of the first stadium competitions in Los Angeles in 1972.
-By the 1980s, American riders had caught up to their European and Asian counterparts, and started aiming for new heights in the sport.
+Japanese bike manufacturers entered the racing world in the 1960’s.
+Suzuki dominated the 1970 competitions and sponsored one of the first stadium competitions in Los Angeles in 1972.
+American riders too caught up in the 1980’s.

 Any road race dealing with bikes calls for a lot of cardiovascular and muscular endurance, for which an overall good muscle tone is necessary.
 According to most riders on the motocross circuit, the following muscle groups are the most important to concentrate on: